 - Buy Monero using US dollars or euros

-There are hundreds of different cryptocurrency, so how should you decide which one to use?
-Well, we've compiled a list of aspects that you should consider when choosing a cryptocurrency exchange:
+There are hundreds of cryptocurrency exchanges, so how should you decide which one to use?

 How to use Cryptoradar to find a cryptocurrency exchange

-Cryptoradar helps you find a cryptocurrency marketplace that suits your needs by providing you a comprehensive yet compact overview Monero marketplaces.
+Cryptoradar helps you find a cryptocurrency marketplace, providing you a comprehensive yet compact overview Monero marketplaces.